· Porcupine Gorge National Park

 White Mountains National Park is very remote and undeveloped and is only suitable for well-equipped, experienced bushwalkers.
 Before bushwalking you must contact the Ranger at Hughenden or Charters Towers and complete a Remote Bushwalking Form with details of your proposed trip plan and emergency contact details.

 Canns Camp Creek campground is the only camping area in the national park set in peaceful, open woodland.
 The campground is relatively undeveloped, although a basic toilet is provided.
 Visitors need to be self-sufficient and bring water and a fuel or gas stove.
-Access to the campground is recommended for 4WD vehicles only.
+Access to the campground is recommended for high clearance vehicles only with camper trailers also able to access the park.
+Caravans and buses are not recommended.
 During the wet season, between October and April, the road can be closed.

 White Mountains National Park is 80km north-east of Hughenden and 140km south-west of Charters Towers.
 Visitor access at the south-eastern section of the park is from the Flinders Highway at Burra Range Lookout, where it crosses the Great Dividing Range.